Ghost Towns In Delaware

 There are 8 ghost towns in Delaware, but the list is incomplete.
 The total number of ghost towns in Delaware is still unknown.

-In 1631, the Dutch were the first to settle the area of Delaware.
-Initially part of Pennsylvania, on June 15, 1776, the Assembly of the Lower Counties of Pennsylvania declared independence from British and Pennsylvania authority, thus founding its own state.
+The Dutch were the first to settle the area of Delaware in 1631.
+Initially part of Pennsylvania, on June 15, 1776, the Assembly of the Lower Counties of Pennsylvania declared independence from British and Pennsylvania authority, thus founding its state.

 Named after the governor of Virginia, Sir Thomas West, the area was known as the bay De La Warr, later changed to Delaware.
 Delaware was the first of the thirteen colonies to ratify the U.S. Constitution, becoming the first state to enter statehood on December 7, 1787.